GiancarloMCorrea/extractOceanVariables/README.md

 Then, you will also need to create an account on the COPERNICUS website.
 You can do it [here](https://marine.copernicus.eu/) (click on Register).
 Remember your username and password!

 After completing those two steps successfully, you can start downloading data from COPERNICUS.
 In the provided code (`code/copernicus`), you will see a step that creates a virtual environment in Phyton.

+You only need to focus on the `code/copernicus/single/single-COPERNICUS.R` or `code/copernicus/multiple/multiple-COPERNICUS.R` scripts, depending on the approach.
+You can ignore the rest.

 Example 1: if you want to download daily data on ocean mixed layer thickness, you need to specify: